ray-project/ray/doc/source/handling-dependencies.rst

   import ray

-  # Specify a runtime environment for the entire Ray "Job"
+  # Specify a runtime environment for the entire Ray job
   ray.init(runtime_env={"working_dir": "/path/to/files"})

   # Create a Ray task, which inherits the above runtime env.